-No, it will only create support material within your model, increasing the 3D print time.
-Export your 3D model as a solid body, and we will adjust the inside density using infill percentage.
+No, it will only create support material within your model, increasing the 3D print time and overall material volume used.

 Our typical turnaround is 2-3 working days.
-We also offer Express and Weekend 3D Printing services at a premium.
-You can select these when getting a quote or placing an order with us using our quote tool.
+We also offer Express and Weekend 3D Printing services at an additional cost.

 If it is not 3D-printable, we may ask you to fix the errors prior to proceeding with production.